Training and Educational Services

 At the U.S. Center for SafeSport, we have many great options for awareness and abuse prevention training.
 Whether you are required to take our online training courses as part of the U.S. Olympic & Paralympic Committee, looking to get your league, club or professional sports organization and volunteers proficient in national safe sport practices, or to take advantage of our selection of free training for parents and youth- there is a course for your team, your sport and your goals in mind.

-Are you part of the U.S. Olympic & Paralympic COMMITTEE?
+Are you A MEMBER OF A NATIONAL GOVErNING BODY OR part of the U.S. Olympic & Paralympic MOVEMENT?

-If you are a part of the U.S. Olympic & Paralympic Committee, you are eligible to take the training through your sport’s National Governing Body.
+If you are a part of the Olympic & Paralympic Movement, you are eligible to take the training through your sport’s National Governing Body.
 Find out more here about training on the NGB Services page with helpful links.

 Training Resources for All